Do you want more FPS in Fortnite?

 Update your graphics card drivers

-Running old graphics card drivers can hurt your FPS.
+If you’re using old graphics card drivers it can hurt your FPS.

-To upgrade your drivers you first need to know what kind of graphics card you have.
+To upgrade your graphics card drivers, you first need to know what kind of graphics card you have.

-And don’t worry if you don’t know your graphics card because I’m about to show you two easy methods to find out.
+And don’t worry if you don’t know what graphics card you have (if you bought a pre-built PC, for example) because I’m about to show you two easy methods to find out.

-The first method is to open Device Manager via Control Panel or by searching it in your Windows search bar.
-Your graphics card will be listed under display adaptors.
+The first method involves opening Device Manager via Control Panel or by searching for Device Manager in your Windows search bar.

-Another way is to use the DirectX Diagnostic Tool.
+Another way to find out what graphics card you’re using is to use the DirectX Diagnostic Tool.

-Now you know what graphics card you have, the next thing to do is download the latest drivers from the company’s website.
+Now that you know the type of graphics card you have, you can download the latest drivers from the appropriate website.

-Here are links to download the latest graphics card drivers for each manufacturer:
+Here are the links to download the latest graphics card drivers from each graphics card manufacturer:

-By the way, you might have a card that is manufactured by a third party like EVGA, ASUS, Gigabyte, MSI, Sapphire and so on.
+By the way, your graphics card may have a third manufacturer such as EVGA, ASUS, Gigabyte, MSI, Sapphire, and so on.

-But you don’t want to download the drivers from them.
-Instead, use the original card manufacturer (AMD, NVIDIA or Intel) via the links above.
+But you don’t want to download the drivers from those.
+You want to use the original card manufacturer (AMD, NVIDIA, or Intel) via the links above.